 Sevens are charming as all-get-out…maybe not so good over the long haul, but boy, they’re wonderful to have dinner with.
 When they aren’t all mentally healthy and together, it’s usually because they’ve deliberately avoided being alone with themselves.
 Sevens who let themselves examine their feelings become more realistic, more generous; and they’re almost always cheerful, curious and open to new experiences.
 Either way, they’re fascinating to be with—fun, intriguing, delightful people.

-Type Eight is the Controller, the Aggressor, the Chief—this person is a self-confident, natural leader.
+Type Eight is the Leader, the Controller, the Chief—this person is a self-confident, natural leader.
 They’re used to taking charge, getting things done, making sure everyone gets a fair shake.
 They go after what they want, always keeping an eye out for the people they care about; they’re strong individuals who take it upon themselves to defend the weak…kind of a Wild West sheriff mentality.

 An Eight’s motto is “I defend the innocent in an unjust world.”
 And this is incredibly heroic—except that not everybody agrees on what is innocence and what is justice, so you might have some people who think this Eight is a real jerk!
 Scarlett O’Hara might be an Eight, considering how she went back to Tara and bossed everybody around and saved them from starvation.
 Some of the family resented her for it, but she was determined to get her way and make sure everybody at Tara survived…this take-charge attitude is what makes an Eight heroic.